tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.username

-    A username for connecting to the |tcm| configuration storage.
+    A username for connecting to the Tarantool-based configuration storage.

     See also `go-tarantool.Opts <https://pkg.go.dev/github.com/tarantool/go-tarantool#Opts>`__.